Austin Cary: Death

 Cary died at the University of Florida in Gainesville, Florida, in 1936, after a cardiac arrest.
 He was 70 years old.
 His body was cremated in Jacksonville, Florida.

 Legacy

 A memorial to Cary was erected beside Florida State Road 13, ten miles from Gainesville.
 It is a granite boulder, which was transported 1,500 mi from Machias.
-On it is a bronze plaque with an inscription by T. A. Liefeld.
+On it is a bronze plaque with an inscription by T. A. Liefeld of the Forestry Department.

 Austin Cary Forest, a 200 acre wood, on Great Island, Maine, is named for him.
 It was established by sisters Dr. Virginia Hamilton Bailey and Patricia Hamilton Lowery Bousfield.